davidmam/bs32012-base/meetings/agenda_07.03.md

 #### 2. Progress check
 * Has everyone edited their FASTA links on the README to go to the FASTA sequences in the 'sequences' folder instead of NCBI website?
 * Has everyone done their FASTA alignments and uploaded them to the 'sequences' folder of the repository?
-* Aligning sequences in Jalview and run restrict on sequences.
+* Aligning sequences in Jalview and running restrict on sequences.
 How did this go?

 #### 3. Questions for Dr Martin
 Time allocated to address any questions relating to the project (including any technical or practical difficulties faced)